 The second comes from our preliminary experimental work (depicted in Fig. 1) that suggests that moving mice from the lab to the field makes it easier to skew the system towards Th1ness.
 Indeed, mice with the highest, longest-lasting worm burdens had the most Th1 polarized immune profiles [36].
 The farmlike environment of the mouse enclosures at Princeton’s research station alters a number of immunologically important factors for mice [74] that arguably make the impact upon nematode susceptibility unsurprising.
 For T. muris infections, for example, microbial diversity leads the nematodes to exhibit higher hatching rates than in sterile conditions [75], and graze upon microbial taxa within the colon that promote chronicity of infection [76].
 Furthermore, these microbes are likely to promote Th1 and Th17 (among other immunological changes observed in naturalized mice [49-52]); we thus expect that microbially natural environments may always benefit the worms and promote long duration of infection.

-Our theoretical results suggest two possible explanations for the observed shifts in infection duration and immune phenotype when mice are rewilded (Fig. 4).
-Rewilding could shift the system towards chronicity by altering the relative strengths of clearance-promoting versus chronicity-promoting feedbacks or by altering the initial state of the immune system towards a Th1 bias.
-Furthermore, our theoretical results suggest that variation in dose is a powerful probe of the system dynamics that can help to reveal which of these immunoparasitological mechanisms underlies the observed change in duration.

 The close integration of experiments and mathematics that our team is poised to deliver is essential to reveal causes of varied duration of infection.
 Our team is uniquely suited to this project.
 PI Graham is an ecological immunoparasitologist who uses experimental (e.g., [36]), observational (e.g., [77]) and clinical trial (e.g., [78]) study designs to elucidate genetic and environmental drivers of parasite (often nematode) dynamics within mammalian hosts.
 She also has a track record of using within-host theory on T-helper cell dynamics to investigate emergent effector decisions [45, 79].
 PI Cressler is a mathematical ecologist with an excellent track record in infectious disease research (e.g., [31, 32, 80-82]) who has worked extensively to pair theory with experiment.
 Of particular relevance to this proposal is his work using mathematics to disentangle complex within-host dynamics across different host-parasite systems [31, 32].
 The 2 PIs also have a track record of working together on theory to predict how optimal immune strategy varies according to the costs of immune defense and varied parasite virulence [83] and how infection duration emerges from within-host feedbacks [46].
 We also have a track record of collaborating to ground the latter theory in the tractable experimental system proposed here (M. musculus infected by T. muris; [46, 74]).
 Our collaborative team includes an eco-physiologist (Budischak), two immunoparasitologists with unrivalled expertise on the experimental system (Else and Grencis, on the host genetics of susceptibility (e.g., [84]) and immunomodulation by the parasite (e.g., [63]), respectively) a mathematical ecologist (van Leeuwen, [46]), and a microbiologist (Cadwell), which will ensure we have the knowledge and support required to complete the project.
 Furthermore, we have Ramya Smithaveni Barre, a trained research assistant in Graham’s lab, who is ready to undertake the proposed experiments.